DallanQ/lotr_journeys_in_middle_earth/Manual.md

 *Starting Number of Depletion Tokens*

-> A portrait of boots showing the starting number of depletion tokens and and trinket tokens
+> Image of a Trinkets "Boots" item card with an arrow pointing to a number 2 which indicates the starting number of depletion tokens

 *The trinket "Boots" starts with two depletion tokens.*

-If a hero is instructed to **deplete** a trinket, they must spend one depletion token by removing it from that trinket's card.
+If a hero is instructed to **DEPLETE** a trinket, they must spend one depletion token by removing it from that trinket's card.
 After a trinket's last depletion token is spent, the trinket is flipped facedown and cannot be used again during that adventure.
 Trinkets receive their starting number of depletion tokens at the beginning of each adventure.

 ### DUAL-WIELDING (page 14)

 A hero can attack with more than one item if those items all share the stat that is being tested.
 When attacking with more than one item, the hero can spend successes (a sunburst symbol) to resolve abilities on any of the chosen items.
 If the hero is attacking an adjacent enemy group, all of the chosen items must have the ranged (icon of a right-pointed dart with a white-shaped right-pointed arrow in it) icon.

-> A portrait showing a hero's sword statistics

-> A portrait showing a hero's war-maker statistics
+> Image of two item cards (Sword and War-maker).
+The image indicates that both items can be used during an attack if testing might

 *A hero with "Sword" and "War-Maker" can use both items during an attack if testing might (icon of a horn).*